lelarry26/js-lab-event-handling-exercises-v2/README.md

 # Handling Browser Events - Exercise Starter Code

 This repo is divided into folders.
-Following the instructions on the learning portal, complete each exercise in their given folders.
+Following the instructions in this readme, complete each exercise in their given folders.

 ## Small